We’re here because we know. . .

 How do we do it?

 Each year we recruit 50-60 Detroit area youth to join our Peer Education program—a leadership development initiative that prepares teens for the next stage of life.
-This program has a 100% High School Graduation Rate for participants and 0 teen pregnancies to date.
-Each Peer Educator receives 300 hours of academic development, sexual health education, performing arts training, and life skills development annually.
-More than 600 Detroit teenagers have served as Peer Educators since the program launched, and these young leaders have reached over 28,000 of their peers through their annual theatrical productions.
+Each Peer Educator receives 300 hours of community service, social justice, sexual health education, performing arts training, and life skills development annually.
+More than 500 Detroit teenagers have served as Peer Educators since the program launched, and these young leaders have reached over 28,000 of their peers through their annual theatrical productions.

-Our robust school-based health education programming reaches middle and high school students across Detroit.
-During the past school year, we provided substance abuse prevention programming for 300 Detroit high school students, thanks to funding from the Michigan Department of Health and Human Services.
-87% of those youth completed the full 12-session course.
+Our robust school-based adolesecent health education programming reaches more than 1,000 middle and high school students across Detroit.
+During the past two school years, we have also provided substance abuse prevention programming for 300 Detroit high school students.

-Last year we also leveraged funding from the U.S. Department of Health and Human Services, Family and Youth Services Bureau to provide youth development intervention programming to 676 middle school youth at 9 Detroit schools.
-91% of these students completed the required sessions.
+Last year we also leveraged funding from the U.S. Department of Health and Human Services, Family and Youth Services Bureau to provide youth development intervention programming at nine Detroit schools.

 Our most utilized program Loving Our Lives, has shown particular effectiveness: